More than 115,000 postal workers to stage series of strikes in call for ‘proper pay rise’ - NewsBreak

 Strikes will be held on Friday August 26, Wednesday 31st and September 8 and 9.

-The decision follows a recent ballot for strike action, which saw members vote by 97.6% on a 77% turnout to take action.
+The decision follows a recent ballot for strike action, which saw members vote by 97.6 per cent on a 77 per cent turnout to take action.

-The union said management responded by imposing a 2% pay rise, which it believed would lead to a “dramatic reduction” in workers’ living standards because of soaring inflation.
+The union said management responded by imposing a 2 per cent pay rise, which it believed would lead to a “dramatic reduction” in workers’ living standards because of soaring inflation.

-We can’t keep on living in a country where bosses rake in billions in profit while their employees are forced to use food banksDave Ward, CWU

 CWU general secretary Dave Ward said: “Nobody takes the decision to strike lightly, but postal workers are being pushed to the brink.